 Taking into account that both the rainfall simulation experiment and the H runs determined some kind of soil surface alteration, this comparison suggested that the perturbation factors (droplet impact during rainfall and height from which water was poured) had a similar effect on the measured parameters.
-So we can conclude that linking applied methodologies through the kinetic energy of rainfall and the gravitational potential energy of water used for the infiltration runs allowed us to establish a physical link between the simulated hydrological process and the proposed methodology.
+So, we can conclude that linking applied methodologies through the kinetic energy of rainfall and the gravitational potential energy of water used for the infiltration runs allowed us to establish a physical link between the simulated hydrological process and the proposed methodology.

-The BEST method of soil hydraulic characterization is easy to apply over large areas because the equipment that has to be transported is minimal, and small volumes of water are enough to conduct a field infiltration run.
+The BEST method of soil hydraulic characterization is easy to apply over large areas since the equipment that has to be transported is minimal and small volumes of water are enough to conduct a field infiltration run.
 Beerkan runs with high heights of pouring give similar information to rainfall simulations but are much easier to conduct as compared with these latter runs.
 Beerkan tests can simply be replicated to develop a large number of sampling points, which means that intensively sampling large or relatively large areas is a real possibility (Gonzalez-Sosa et al., 2010).
-The importance of an intensive point sampling to reproduce accurately the spatial organization of K_s and hence explain soil hydrological processes was demonstrated, for example, by Zimmermann et al. (2013) and Bagarello et al. (2010, 2013).
-According to Vandervaere et al. (1998), the conductivity measured at the 1-m2 scale by tension infiltrometers remains a relevant parameter even for the study of processes at much larger scales.
-Furthermore, Bodhinayake, Si, and Noborio (2004) showed that unsaturated and ponding infiltration measurements could not vary substantially as the field slope increases up to 20% (or 11°).
-Therefore, the methodology applied in this investigation could also be used, or at least tested, on areas steeper than 3°.
+The importance of an intensive point sampling to reproduce accurately the spatial organization of $K_s$ and hence explain soil hydrological processes was demonstrated, for example, by Zimmermann et al. (2013) and Bagarello et al. (2010, 2013).
+According to conductivity values.
+Vandervaere et al. (1998), the conductivity measured at the $1-m^2$ scale by tension infiltrometers remains a relevant parameter even for the study of processes at much larger scales.
+Furthermore, Bodhinayake et al. (2004) showed ponding that unsaturated and infiltration measurements could not vary substantially as the \ field slope increases up to 20% (or $11^{\circ}$ ).
+Therefore, the methodology applied in this investigation could also be used, or at least tested, on areas steeper than $3^{\circ}$ .

-3.4 Comparing ponding and mini-disk infiltrometer runs
+3.4.
+Comparing ponding and mini disk infiltrometer runs All K-5 data were collected with the a Mini disk Infiltrometer and identical experimental

-This campaign, constituted by Beerkan experiments of types H and L followed by MDI tests, was aimed at checking the effect of Beerkan tests on soil surface hydraulic conductivity with an alternative procedure.
-The initial soil water content was similar for the ponding infiltration runs ($\theta_i = 0.061 \text{ cm}^3 \text{ cm}^{-3}$) and the MDI runs ($\theta_i = 0.076 \text{ cm}^3 \text{ cm}^{-3}$).
+This campaign, constituted by Beerkan experiments of type H and L followed by mini disk infiltrometer tests, was aimed at checking the effect of Beerkan tests on soil surface hydraulic conductivity with an alternative procedure.
+The initial soil water content was similar for the ponding infiltration runs ( $\theta_i = 0.061 \text{ cm}^3 \text{ cm}^{-3}$ ) and the MDI runs ( $\theta_i = 0.076 \text{ cm}^3 \text{ cm}^{-3}$ ).

-For this campaign, the L runs yielded 3.5 times higher K_s values than the H runs, and the differences between the two datasets were statistically significant at P = .05 (Table 4).
-Therefore, the effect of the height of pouring on the K_s determinations was similar to that detected earlier in this investigation and also in other investigations (Alagna, Bagarello, Di Prima, Giordano, et al., 2016; Bagarello, Castellini, et al., 2014).
-The MDI yielded K{-5} values that were 2.3 times higher at the L sites than in the H sites, and also the differences between the two K{-5} datasets (L, H) were statistically significant (Table 4).
+For this campaign, the L runs yielded 3.5 times higher $K_s$ values than the H runs and the differences between the two datasets were statistically significant at P = 0.05 (Table 4).
+Therefore, the effect of the height of pouring on the $K_s$ determinations was similar to that detected earlier in this investigation and also in other investigations (Bagarello et al., 2014a; Alagna et al., 2016a).
+The MDI yielded $K{-5}$ values that were 2.3 times higher at the L sites than in the H sites, and also the differences between the two $K{-5}$ datasets (L, H) were statistically significant (Table 4).